 Patients will be asked to sign consent forms to ensure that they fully understand the procedure and any risks and potential complications.
 Possible breast augmentation surgery risks include:

-U.S. health officials are taking another look at the safety of breast implants, but for now, the FDA isn’t proposing any new restrictions or warnings.
-The agency’s longstanding position is that implants are essentially safe as long as women understand they can have complications, including scarring, pain, swelling and implant rupture.
+The FDA’s longstanding position is that implants are essentially safe as long as women understand they can have complications, including scarring, pain, swelling and implant rupture.
 However, the FDA has been grappling with how to manage a recently confirmed link to a rare cancer and the thousands of unconfirmed complaints of other health problems.
 FDA regulators said it is “impossible” for them to determine how frequently the cancer — a form of lymphoma — occurs because the U.S. does not track the total number of implants on the market.
 Estimates of the frequency of the disease range from 1 in 3,000 women to 1 in 30,000.

 Other important considerations: